Harry Bolick

 Harry Edmund Bolick Jr. (October 29, 1912 – November 21, 1999) was an American athlete and sports coach.
-He played several sports at Presbyterian, and was best known for football, where he was team captain and won the Jacobs Blocking Trophy in 1934.
+He played several sports at Presbyterian, and was best known for football: he was team captain and won the Jacobs Blocking Trophy in 1934.
 Bolick later coached several high schools in the area, as well as for one year the athletics at Erskine College.

 Early life and education

 Bolick was born on October 29, 1912, in Charleston, South Carolina.
 He attended North Charleston High School and was captain of the boxing team.
 Bolick began attending Presbyterian College in 1931, where he was a member of the Pi Kappa Alpha fraternity, after graduating from North Charleston.
 He started playing on the boxing team as a freshman, and became as a sophomore "one of the leading light heavyweights of the South Carolina collegiate boxing ranks."

 Bolick in 1932 made the varsity football team as a starter as a back.
 In the second quarter of their game against Wofford that year, he ran for a 70-yard touchdown in the win.
 By November 21, 1932, he had taken the state lead in scoring with nine touchdowns.
 He finished the season as the state's leading scorer with 54 total points.
 Bolick also placed third in voting for the Jacobs Blocking Trophy, given to the best blocker in the state and described as "probably the highest individual award a South Carolina football player may receive."

 During the early 1933 boxing season, Bolick was described by a sportswriter for The State as "one of the best boxers developed in this state in many a day.
 He has everything necessary for a colorful and effective fighter–confidence, natural ability, scientific offense and defense, [and] a two-handed attack."
 By February 1933, he had won all but two matches of his boxing career, one of which was the Southeastern A. A. U. tournament finals and the other by decision against Willard of South Carolina, but became ineligible due to failing to "win a decision in the class room."
 While ineligible, he refereed his team's fights.